kirustar14/cse15l-lab-reports/lab1.md

 * Example of using the command with no arguments
   <img width="1440" alt="Screen Shot 2024-01-16 at 9 59 15 AM" src="https://github.com/kirustar14/cse15l-lab-reports/assets/148379107/8806abb4-7d88-4fb3-9a2d-d3579096c7e6"> <br/>
 Working directory when command was run: /home <br/>
 The command ls gies you a list of all the folders/files and items directly inside your current working directory.
-Because we are in the directory /home when the command was run and the only thing inside that directory is the lecture1 folder, when we run the command ls it prints out lecture1 which is the only item inside our working directory.   <br/>
+Because we are in the directory /home when the command was run and the only thing inside that directory is the lecture1 folder, when we run the command ls it prints out lecture1 which is the only item inside our working directory.
+And lecture1 is written in blue indicating that lecture1 item is also a directory itself.   <br/>
 Is output an error?: No. <br/> <br/>

 * Example of using the command with a path to a directory as an argument
   <img width="1440" alt="Screen Shot 2024-01-16 at 10 14 10 AM" src="https://github.com/kirustar14/cse15l-lab-reports/assets/148379107/6f3faffd-b16a-4864-844f-cb0ce2d62e21"> <br/>
 Working directory when command was run: /home <br/>
 The command ls gives you a list of all the folders/files and items directly inside your current working directory.
 However we wrote ls lecture1, and lecture1 is a directory on its own.
 So when we write the command ls with another directory as its argument the terminal will print out all the folders/file in that specific directory not in the current working directory.
 So the terminal printed out 'Hello.class  Hello.java  messages  README' which are are all the items in the /home/lecture1 directory.
-Whereas if we had just written ls it would instead print out the items in our current working directory. <br/>
+Whereas if we had just written ls it would instead print out the items in our current working directory.
+And the messages is written in blue because messages is its own directory (folder) whereas everything else is written in grey because the other items are simply other single files not folders. <br/>
 Is output an error?: No. <br/> <br/>

 * Example of using the command with a path to a file as an argument